kubernetes/ingress-nginx/controllers/nginx/README.md

 ### NGINX status page

 The ngx_http_stub_status_module module provides access to basic status information.
 This is the default module active in the url `/nginx_status`.
-This controller provides an alternitive to this module using [nginx-module-vts](https://github.com/vozlt/nginx-module-vts) third party module.
+This controller provides an alternative to this module using [nginx-module-vts](https://github.com/vozlt/nginx-module-vts) third party module.
 To use this module just provide a config map with the key `enable-vts-status=true`.
 The URL is exposed in the port 8080.
 Please check the example `example/rc-default.yaml`